MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-gridlayout-property.md

 # GridLayout Property
+Specifies if the layout is rows or columns.

-The controls inside this definition should be layed out as a grid using the caption of the first group as row caption.
+The controls inside this definition should be laid out as a grid using the caption of the first group as row caption.

 ## Applies To